poloniumTacos/media-meta-assistant/readme.md

 ## Configuration

-Before using Poster Grabber, you need to provide your TMDb API key in a `config.json` file.
+Before using Plex Meta Assistant, you need to provide your TMDb API key in a `config.json` file.
 Follow these steps:

 1. Create a TMDb account if you haven't already: [TMDb Sign Up](https://www.themoviedb.org/signup)
 2. Generate an API key from your TMDb account: [TMDb API Documentation](https://developers.themoviedb.org/3/getting-started/introduction)